Nix and NixOS

 Version Pinningβ

-Version pinning (e.g. in a flake.nix
+Version pinning (e.g. in a flake.nix) normally happens by requiring the

--monorepo on a certain version
+nixpkgs-monorepo on a certain version

 where that required derivation had the version in question.
 The collection